lucascantor/blog.lucascantor.com/content/posts/2024/01-05-tines-case-study.md

 You can also find an [example story I've published](https://www.tines.com/library/stories/1213236/handle-malware-alerts-with-crowdstrike-oomnitza-github-and-pagerduty) in the Tines library, showcasing how we automate triage of malware alerts with CrowdStrike, Oomnitza, GitHub, and PagerDuty.

-Blake Coolidge has published an in-depth video on LinkedIn as well, detailing our overall implementation and how we use Tines at Intercom:
+Blake Coolidge has [published an in-depth video on LinkedIn](https://www.linkedin.com/posts/blakecoolidge_learn-how-intercom-is-automating-use-cases-activity-7149021756932947969-sWy7/) as well, detailing our overall implementation and how we use Tines at Intercom.

-<iframe src="https://www.linkedin.com/embed/feed/update/urn:li:ugcPost:7148779870808932353?compact=1" height="399" width="100%" frameborder="0" allowfullscreen="true" title="Tines Case Study"></iframe>